TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Login with the Latest Login IdP

-가장 최근에 로그인한 IdP로 로그인을 시도합니다.
-Try a login with the most recent login IdP.
+Attempt a login with the most recent login IdP.
-해당 로그인에 대한 토큰이 만료되었거나, 토큰에 대한 검증 등에 실패하면 실패를 반환합니다.
 When token for the login has expired, or if token verification has failed, return such failure.
 To that end, it is required to implement [Login for IdP](#login-with-idp).

 **API**